Life & Faith Questions

 What does a new life in Jesus look like?

-As you get to know him, you will learn some beautiful truths that can change your life.
+As you get to know Jesus, you will learn some beautiful truths.

 Blessed be the God and Father of our Lord Jesus Christ!
 According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you (1 Peter 1:3-4).